bentrueman/bgamcar1/README.md

 Below is a quick demonstration of the main functions.
 First load the simulated data; all input variables are centered and scaled to unit variance (the response was log-transformed before scaling).
-The data-generating process sums a multiyear negative trend, a seasonal trend with a peak in August, and CAR(1)-filtered Student-*t* errors.
+The data-generating process sums a nonlinear multiyear trend, a seasonal trend with a peak in August, and CAR(1)-filtered Student-*t* errors.
 Censoring should be indicated using a character vector with the values “left”, “right”, “interval”, and “none”.